-Other developers (identified by email address) can be invited to collaborate on your app:
+Other developers can be invited to collaborate on your app by their email address:

 $ heroku sharing:add email@example.com Adding firstname.lastname@example.org to myapp collaborators... done

-When you invite a collaborator, they’ll be sent an email to let them know they were granted access to the app.
+When you invite a collaborator, an email is sent to let them know they were granted access to the app.
 If no existing Heroku account matches the email specified, an invitation email is sent.

 heroku sharing command to see the list of current collaborators: